 Green Burial Actions We Can All Take Right Now

 Embalming is not mandatory nor is the use of concrete vaults or non-biodegradable caskets.
-So, if you or a loved one wish to be buried as green as possible, make that fact very clear to your family as well as funeral home and cemetery administrators.
+If you or a loved one wish to be buried as green as possible, make that fact very clear to your family as well as funeral home and cemetery administrators.
 Putting your wishes in writing will eliminate any confusion down the road.

 To help communicate the fact that there’s a growing demand for green/winter burial options to Township Councillors and Administrative staff, consider asking Township Cemetery Clerks to put you on a waiting list for plots within green burial sections that you’re looking to the Township to establish.